 The lab at the Student Health and Wellness Center is licensed by the federal government as a moderate complexity lab.
 For most common medical problems, we perform rapid tests, which enable clinicians to use the results right at the time of the patient visit.
 For less frequently required or more complex tests, samples are sent to reference labs at least daily.
 The time when results will be available depends upon the tests ordered.
 Contracts with the reference labs reduce the costs of testing, and enable us to charge less than standard fees.
 Except in unusual circumstances, charges are put on the student account, and the students with insurance submit the claim themselves.

 Clinicians are available to repair lacerations, remove or biopsy skin lesions, treat ingrown toenails, as well as to perform other minor outpatient surgical procedures.
 Usually an initial brief visit is used to discuss options, which is followed by a later appointment for the procedure itself.
 Referrals are made to outside practitioners for more complex problems.
-Liquid nitrogen freezing treatments are available once a week for warts and similar skin conditions.

 Many nonprescription medications and supplies are available to students without an appointment.
 These include common pain relievers, vitamins, bandages, thermometers, vaginal preparations, cold remedies, etc. Charges are referred to the students' SOU accounts.